knobs-dials/duppy/README.md

 Delete logic
 =====
+* There are some parameters that assist deleting files

+* which will refuse to delete every copy - but note that doesn't mean you can't make a mess for yourself

+* note also -n, dry-run, which only tells you what it would do

 * Example: If you find duplicates, and any of them is in a directory called justdownloaded, choose that to delete

         duppy . -d -n --delete-path=/justdownloaded/

-* On delete logic:
-** think about what your delete rules mean.
-It'll refuse to delete every copy, but you can still make a mess for yourself.
+* Example: If you find duplicates, keep a random one within the set.

+        duppy . -d -n --elect-one-random /imagetorrent/

-** Standard disclaimer: While I have done basic sanity tests (and am brave enough to run this on my own files), you may want a backup and not run this on your only copy of something.
+* Standard disclaimer: While I have done basic sanity tests (and am brave enough to run this on my own files), you may want a backup and not run this on your only copy of something.

 TODO:
 =====
-* test on windows

 * rethink the delete rules.
 There's much more logic beneath all this, but it should be much simpler to understand before I put that back in
 * maybe rip out the rules after all?
 (I usually look at the output and delete manually)
 * maybe consider generating a ruleset based on common patterns in a set of files?

 * code cleanup

+* test on windows

-* More sanity checks, and regression tests.
+* More sanity checks

+* regression tests

 * figure out why the 'total read' sum is incorrect